Infotrend-Inc/OpenAI_WebUI/README.md

    $ code .env
    ```

-1. Edit the code if desired, and when you are ready to test, start the WebUI.
+1. Edit the code if desired, and when you are ready to test, start the WebUI (remove `--server.headless=true` to automatically open a browser window)

     ```bash
-    $ poetry run streamlit run ./OpenAI_WebUI.py --server.port=8501 --server.address=127.0.0.1 --logger.level=debug
+    $ poetry run streamlit run ./OpenAI_WebUI.py --server.port=8501 --server.address=127.0.0.1 --logger.level=debug --server.headless=true
     ```

 1. You can now open your browser to http://127.0.0.1:8501 to test the WebUI.